Custom Search

 Origin

-The Brazilian Terrier is one of only two native breeds, with the Fila Brasileiro being the other.
-Jack Russell Terriers, brought to Brazil from Europe in the 19th century, served as the nearest probable ancestor of the Brazilian Terrier.
-Other breeds used for this dogs development were the crossing of the Miniature Pinschers and perhaps large Chihuahuas.
+The Brazilian Terrier is one of only two native breeds to Brazil, with the Fila Brasileiro being the other.
+Jack Russell Terriers, brought to Brazil from Europe in the 19th century, served as the nearest probable ancestor to the Brazilian Terrier.
+Other breeds used for this dog's development were the crossing of Miniature Pinschers and perhaps large Chihuahuas.
 The Brazilian Terrier is said to be popular in Brazil, but almost unknown outside that country.
-Although this breed has been in existence for 100 years, the breed has just been registered since 1973.
+Although this breed has been in existence for 100 years, the breed has only been registered since 1973.
 They are used for both pack and single hunting.
 When working in packs, they surround their prey from all directions until the animal is exhausted.

 Recognition